 Kilowatt-hour or kWh means electrical energy expressed in kilowatt-hours and recorded from the kWh interval records of the Revenue Meter.

-PVSyst means the software program in the version utilized by Provider to predict the amount of energy that a Solar PV System will produce in an average year which currently has the following characteristics: (1) all photovoltaic characteristics are modeled, (2) all ancillary array losses are taken into account and (3) PVSyst simulations use either measured data or typical meteorological year files.
+Approved Performance Modeling Software means the software program in the version utilized by Provider to predict the amount of energy that a Solar PV System will produce in an average year which currently has the following characteristics: (1) all photovoltaic characteristics are modeled, (2) all ancillary array losses are taken into account and (3) simulations use either measured data or typical meteorological year files.